Affiliate links on Android Authority may earn us a commission. Learn more.

 - Galaxy Tab S8 series

-Enabling this toggle will enable bypass charging as long as your device has over 20% battery.
-Users have also reported that the feature surfaces when you are connected to a USB Power Delivery PPS charger, so ensure you grab a good charger.
+Enabling this toggle will enable bypass charging provided your device has over 20% battery.
+Users have also reported that the feature surfaces when connected to a USB Power Delivery PPS charger, so ensure you grab a good charger.

 Once the setting is available on your device, it will be available to toggle when you are plugged in.
 When you enable that feature, your phone will not accept any charge on its battery whenever the apps specified under Game Launcher are running in the foreground.